AlBannaTechno/C-Sharp-Design-Pattern-Collection/readme.md

-##### Design Pattern Implementations In C#
+#### Design Pattern Implementations In C# 8

 This projects contains all design patterns implemented in C# 8 `This is an update of the old/legacy project [removed]`

 ##### Keys to understand this projects and get most benefits
-* you should familiar with advanced and most recent c# features
+* you should familiar with advanced and most recent c# 8 features
-    * you may need some C++/17 knowledge in some patterns implementations
+    * you may need some C++/17+ knowledge in some patterns implementations
 * You should read at least one book about design pattern and solid principles
-* You must read the source code in order way
+* You must read the source code in ordered way
     * For Patterns we will explains the order below
     * For patterns implementations every files should start with {C}\_\[N\]\_description
         * You must track this order :